Ashley Linden-Carmichael

 Research

-Dr. Linden-Carmichael's research is aimed at understanding the within-person dynamics of psychosocial risk (e.g., motivations for use) and protective factors and consequences of high-risk alcohol use patterns among late adolescents and young adults.
+Dr. Linden-Carmichael's research is aimed at understanding the within-person dynamics of psychosocial risk (e.g., motivations for use, feelings of belonging on campus) and protective factors and consequences of high-risk alcohol use patterns among late adolescents as well as college- and non-college-attending young adults.
 Most of her work relies on the use of intensive longitudinal data (daily diaries, ecological momentary assessments) and nuanced analytic methods (time-varying effect modeling, mixture modeling).
 She also incorporates qualitative approaches to ensure that our measurement best captures young adults’ subjective experiences of alcohol use, and aims to identify the optimal technology to ensure we effectively deliver intervention content to the right individual at the right time.
 Her current work focuses on (1) examining etiology of simultaneous alcohol and cannabis use, (2) uncovering the role of high-risk alcohol use (e.g., high-intensity drinking, blackout drinking) on next-day cognitive functioning, and (3) developing best practices for using an innovative statistical method (multilevel latent class analysis) to capture the heterogeneity of daily substance use patterns among young adults.
 She is a strong advocate for a team science approach to move the field forward and has benefitted from numerous interdisciplinary collaborations.